Fourier Multi-Component and Multi-Layer Neural Networks: Unlocking High-Frequency Potential: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct extensive experiments to validate our analysis and demonstrate the effectiveness of MMNNs.
-Across all tests, we ensure: (1) sufficient data sampling to capture fine details of the target function, (2) the use of the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} for training, (3) mean squared error (MSE) as the training loss function, with both MSE and MAX ($L^\infty$-norm) used for evaluation, (4) parameter initialization following PyTorch's default settings, (5) fixed $\bmW$ and $\bmb$ (parameters inside activation functions), while only $\bmA$ and $\bmc$ (parameters outside activation functions) are trained (see Section~\ref{sec:MMNN:structure} for details).
+Across all tests, we ensure: 1) Sufficient data sampling is used to capture fine details of the target function; 2) The Adam optimizer \cite{DBLP:journals/corr/KingmaB14} is used for training; 3) Parameter initialization follows PyTorch's default settings; 4) $\bmW$ and $\bmb$ (parameters inside activation functions) are fixed, while only $\bmA$ and $\bmc$ (parameters outside activation functions) are trained (see Section~\ref{sec:MMNN:structure} for details); \begin{colorenv}[blue] 5) We use the empirical mean squared error (MSE) as the training loss and report both MSE and the maximum absolute error (MaxE) for evaluation:

+where \(\phi\) denotes the neural network approximation, \(f\) denotes the target function, and \(\mathcal{D}\) denotes the training set or test sample set. \end{colorenv}

+\begin{colorenv}[blue] Most comparisons in this section are controlled comparisons: the compared models use the same target function, training and test samples, optimizer, learning-rate schedule, precision, mini-batch size, and training budget, while only the factor under comparison is changed, such as architecture, activation function, or initialization strategy.
+For MMNN/FMMNN models, the internal random parameters \(\bmW\) and \(\bmb\) are fixed after initialization and only \(\bmA\) and \(\bmc\) are trained; for FCNN/MLP baselines, all affine parameters are trainable.
+We therefore report trainable and total parameter counts when this distinction is important. \end{colorenv}

 Section~\ref{sec:FMMNN_vs_FCNN} presents a comparison between MMNNs and FCNNs across a variety of activation functions, including \ReLU, \GELU, \texttt{tanh}, \texttt{sine}, \cosine, and \SinTU{s}.
 Section~\ref{sec:sine_vs_others} then focuses specifically on MMNNs, evaluating the performance of the \texttt{sine} activation relative to other activation functions.
 Finally, Section~\ref{sec:scaling:init} uses various numerical experiments to demonstrate that an initial scaling strategy can significantly speed up learning and improve performance when sufficient training data are available.